-Touch probe cycle 2 automatically calibrates a touch trigger probe using a ring gauge or a precision stud as calibration standard.
+Touch Probe Cycle 2 automatically calibrates a touch trigger probe using a ring gauge or a precision stud as calibration standard.

-- 1 The touch probe moves at rapid traverse (value from MP6150) to the clearance height (but only if the current position is below the clearance height). - 2 Then the TNC positions the touch probe in the working plane to the center of the ring gauge (calibration from inside) or in its proximity (calibration from outside). - 3 The touch probe then moves to the measuring depth (result of machine parameters 618x.2 and 6185.x) and probes the ring gauge successively in X+, Y+, X- and Y-. - 4 Finally, the TNC moves the touch probe to the clearance height and writes the effective radius of the ball tip to the calibration data.
+- 1 The touch probe moves at rapid traverse (value from MP6150) to the clearance height (but only if the current position is below the clearance height). - 2 Then the TNC positions the touch probe in the working plane to the center of the ring gauge (calibration from inside) or in its proximity (calibration from outside). - 3 The touch probe then moves to the measuring depth (result of MP618x.2 and MP6185.x) and probes the ring gauge successively in X+, Y+, X- and Y-. - 4 Finally, the TNC moves the touch probe to the clearance height and writes the effective radius of the ball tip to the calibration data.